makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 #### The Need for Copying

 * COPY DAG within the UNIFY-STATE procedure
-* states [in] the chart they may be used again and again in derivations,
+* states in the chart they may be used again and again in derivations,
-* [not copying would have] negative consequences regardless of whether the unification succeeds or fails
+* not copying would have negative consequences regardless of whether the unification succeeds or fails
-* e.g. _Show me morning flights._
+* eg _Show me morning flights._
   * When the word _me_ is read, the state representing the (uni)transitive verb phrase will be completed since its dot has moved to the end
   * we have already altered the DAG attached to the state representing _show_,